 To analyze the footprints of a larger number of jobs, a visualization with histograms and scatter plots can be used.
 PIKA uses histograms to illustrate the number of jobs that fit into a category or bin.
 For job states and job tags there is a fixed number of categories or values.
 For other footprint metrics PIKA uses a binning with a user-configurable bin size, since the value range usually contains an unlimited number of values.
 A scatter plot enables the combined view of two footprint metrics (except for job states and job tags), which is particularly useful for investigating their correlation.

-If users wish to perform their own measurement of performance counters using performance tools other than PIKA, it is recommended to disable PIKA monitoring.
+If you wish to perform your own measurement of performance counters using performance tools other than PIKA, it is recommended to disable PIKA monitoring.
 This can be done using the following Slurm flags in the job script:

 Note: Disabling PIKA monitoring is possible only for exclusive jobs!